osomdev/pyshrimp/README.md

 ### Virtual env setup - `$requires`

 PyShrimp parses script header and looks for the `# $requires: ...` lines.
-Each should like can contain one or more pip-style requirements, for example:
+Each such line can contain one or more pip-style requirements, for example:

 ```python
 #!/usr/bin/env pyshrimp